SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day01/README.md

 Your puzzle answer was `53855`.

 *Both parts of this puzzle are complete!
-They provide two gold stars:* :star:
+They provide two gold stars:* :star: :star: